The Challenge

 Project Overview

-Project Spark encompasses clinical trials (eWALK 1, Get a Grip, eWALK 2) testing neurostimulation as an experimental therapy for SCI.
-These trials use non-invasive neurostimulation via electrodes placed on the skin to enhance spinal cord function by sending electrical pulses into nerves around the injury, facilitating communication between the brain and body.
+Project Spark encompasses clinical trials (eWALK 1, Get a Grip, eWALK 2) and other clinical research testing neurostimulation as an experimental therapy for SCI.
+These trials use non-invasive neurostimulation via electrodes placed on the skin to enhance spinal cord function by sending electrical pulses into the undamaged nerves around the injury, facilitating communication between the brain and body.

-• eWALK 2: An expanded Phase 3 trial treating 142 incomplete quadriplegics and paraplegics, commencing mid-2024.
+- eWALK 2: An expanded trial treating 142 incomplete quadriplegics and paraplegics, commencing mid-2024.

 Project Outcomes

 The key outcomes of Project Spark are to start and refine a rigorous data set with respect to neurostimulation to determine its potential as a new treatment option for SCI.
-Once this is determined, another major outcome is to secure regulatory approval from the Therapeutic Goods Association (TGA) to enable a widespread roll-out of the treatment to SCI patients nationally.
+Should trial results support it the next step will be to secure regulatory approval from the Therapeutic Goods Association (TGA) to enable a widespread roll-out of the treatment to SCI patients nationally.

 Measuring Impact